cgodoy720/edgy-test/README.md

 ## How to use Note-It
 * THe home page will soon allow a user to sign in or create an account to use their own instance of the app.
 * Download the Back-end Repo as well, in order to use this app on your local machine.
-Else, Launch this [Deployed on Surge] (furtive-quicksand.surge.sh) to use on any machine or device at any time and place, as long as you have internet connectivity.
+Else, Launch this [Deployed on Surge](furtive-quicksand.surge.sh) to use on any machine or device at any time and place, as long as you have internet connectivity.

 1. As a user, upon page load I should be able to see a navbar with the app title and a mode button
 2. As a user, I should be able to see a main area which displays my notes